bjt-user/Linux/inkscape.md

 But how to I make that line **straight**?\
 hit <kbd>b</kbd> leftclick on the screen\
 and then hold <kbd>ctrl</kbd> while drawing the line to make it straight

+#### moving objects

+you can select them with the select tool (s)

+then you can move the objects with arrow keys\
+(but it is an uneven number of millimeters)\
+can you set the ammount of millimeters that a stroke with an arrowkey will move the object?

 #### export to png